 ALSO READMahabubabad incident: Tel IAS officers' body seeks probe by woman IG K Chandrasekhar Rao re-elected as president of TRS Rahul Gandhi's dynasty politics salvo backfires, TRS hits back BJP opposes TRS Government's move to give quota to Muslims Oppn lawmakers who joined TRS must quit, seek re-election: PC

+He said that the government will take action according to law.
 "He also said that women should be respected in the society and government will set up an institutional mechanism to prevent such incidents in future by setting up a grievance redressal cell," it added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)